hertzz/ditto/README.md

 #### 3. Troubleshooting ####

-All logging information is by default, written to syslog using logger.
-On RedHat/CentOS systems, you can look at what Ditto is doing using the following command:
+All logging information is by default, written to /var/log/ditto.log.
+You can tail the log file to look for any errors being raised about potential problems:

-	$ tail -f /var/log/messages | grep DITTO

-On Debian based systems such as Ubuntu, you can run the following command:

-	$ tail -f /var/log/rsyslog | grep DITTO
+	$ tail -f /var/log/ditto.log